 Cuffing Season has arrived, if you are not in the know, this is the time when people look to couple up to get them through the chilly winter months.

 These short-term partnerships have advantages and disadvantages.
 It’s nice to have a cuddle partner when the temperatures start descending.
-Being on the receiving end of affection has been shown to be good for our health.
-Cuddling is great for relieving stress, lowering blood pressure, and giving us the warm and fuzzies!
+Being on the receiving end of affection is good for our health.
+Cuddling is great for relieving stress, lowering blood pressure, and giving us the warm fuzzies!
 Humans thrive from connection, it can relieve anxiety and depression, too.
 Our moods generally improve when we feel cared for, and hugs have the power to boost our level of happiness.
 Besides, denying the feel-good effect of an embrace is hard to do.